maelstorm19/automatic-training-serving-project/README.md

 To avoid problems caused by different os(Mac, PC) and dependencies, I mounted a docker images to run the project.

-So make sure you have docker installed on your machine.
+So make sure you have docker installed on your machine before.

 ## part4.
 Quick start